AJ-Jeffreys/AJ-Jeffreys/README.md

 🔐 **Security+ Certified**
 🎯 **Fortinet Certified (FCA)**
-🚀 Pursuing **BTL1** with practical labs on LetsDefend, TCM SOC 101, and BTLO
+🚀 Pursuing **Microsft SC-200** with hands on practice using Microsoft Defender, TCM SOC 101, and BTLO

 ---